 Franchising: learn from others mistakes

 A law firm operating as a franchise has posted recent results.
-These show a reduced loss but concerns as to the firm’s financing, support, and brand dilution.
+These show a reduced loss but concerns as to the firm’s financing, support, and brand dilution as a result of the franchising model.
 Investors and franchisees appear concerned.

 In this insight we